Skip to main content

 The Knesset initiated legislation to lessen the influx of Israeli journalists running for a position by prohibiting them as candidates in the first year after they ended their journalism careers

-The party is against further construction of settlements in Israel and pro two-state solution, although they want to keep the settlement blocs (explitly stated).
+The party is against further construction of settlements in Israel and pro two-state solution, although they explicitly stated they wanted to keep the settlement blocs.
 They also want to ensure the safety of Israel but that implies two-state solution with constraints.
-The leader doesn’t seem like someone I could vote for by claiming most of the blame is on the Palestinian side when Palestinians did not consent to European immigration in the first place before Israel was a country and did not consent to the partition plan either.
-Disagreement is not blame.
-It’s like claiming a woman was was raped is in the wrong for not consenting!
+The leader doesn’t seem like someone I could vote for as they claimed most of the blame is on the Palestinian side when Palestinians did not consent to European immigration in the first place before Israel was a country.
+They also did not consent to the partition plan either.
+Disagreement is not faut.
+It’s like claiming a woman who was raped was in the wrong for not consenting to it!

 Yisrael Beiteinu (6/120)